Derrick Gragg: Tulsa (2013–2021)

 On March 22, 2013, Gragg was officially introduced as the new vice president and athletic director at the University of Tulsa in Tulsa, Oklahoma.
 He was the first Vanderbilt Commodore football alumnus to become athletic director of a major NCAA Division I university.

 Following a 10-year tenure in C-USA, the Golden Hurricane were upgraded to the American Athletic Conference (AAC) in 2014, shortly after Gragg's arrival.
 They won four AAC championships in the 2014 season, including conference titles in men's and women's cross country and men's soccer.
 In the 2013–14 season, the Tulsa basketball team won 11 games in a row and earned its first NCAA tournament bid since 2003.
 They made the tournament again in 2016, losing in the first round both times.

-Over the course of his career, Gragg has been a presenter and panelist at events including the NCAA Presidential Summit, Future Coaches Academy, Champions for Athletic Director and Football Coaches, and the NCAA Annual Convention.
+Over the course of his career, Gragg has been a presenter and panelist at events including the NCAA Presidential Summit, Future Coaches Academy, Champions for athletic director and Football Coaches, and the NCAA Annual Convention.
 He is a member of the National Association of Collegiate Directors of Athletics and the Black Coaches & Administrators.

 Northwestern (2021–present)

 On June 4, 2021, Gragg was named the new athletic director at Northwestern University in Evanston, Illinois.
 Gragg assumed his position as the Combe Family Vice President for Athletics & Recreation on July 1, 2021.
+On June 13, 2024, Gragg was moved to the position of Vice President for Athletic Strategy.